sylefeb/Silice/projects/ice-v/README.md

 **TL;DR** A small CPU design that can come in handy, a detailed code walkthrough, a good place to start learning about both Silice and RISC-V.

+**Please note:** The walkthrough is out of sync as I just made many improvements to the design.
+Will update soon!

 ## What is this?

 The Ice-V is a processor that implements the [RISC-V RV32I specification](https://github.com/riscv/riscv-isa-manual/releases/download/Ratified-IMAFDQC/riscv-spec-20191213.pdf).
 It is simple and compact (~160 lines without comments), demonstrates many features of Silice and can be a good companion in projects.
 It is specialized to execute code from BRAM, where the code is baked into the BRAM upon synthesis (can be a boot loader later loading from other sources).